Surgical Programmes

 The bespoke evaluations have also been very useful.
 We have been asked to do various tests which demonstrate our leadership style, and in combination with the workbooks and personal development plans, I really feel I have a far better insight into my strengths and weaknesses.

 The symbiosis of the course with a leadership project is a brilliant concept, as it helps put the theory into practice.
-So often I go on on non-technical course and come away with great ideas but then if I don't use them straight away the skills fade.
+So often I go on non-technical courses and come away with great ideas but then if I don't use them straight away the skills fade.
 This forces the application of the theory into a tangible output.
 Given that the content and scope of the project is entirely up to us, we can push ourselves or tread cautiously depending on our own circumstances.

 It has also been great connecting with UK wide surgeons at the same stage of their careers, in a variety of specialties.
 I have made some close links with colleagues I have met on the course who have really contributed to my project (which is for prostate cancer patients) despite them not having any urological experience.